 1. Choose the Right Grill

-Make sure you're selection complies with any regulations set by the property management company and local municipalities before you start cooking in a small space.
+Make sure your selection complies with any regulations set by the property management company and local municipalities before you start cooking in a small space.
 Some apartment complexes and buildings will at least allow you to have a small, electric grill on a patio or balcony.
-Since charcoal grills produce more smoke than gas grills, many associations are least likely to be allowed.
+Since charcoal grills produce more smoke than gas grills, many associations do not allow these models.

 shop all grills

 A bistro set is the perfect dining table for an apartment patio or balcony.
 You can often fit two to four seats depending on how much space you have available outside your home.
 A small set like a bistro table and chairs will be a cozy place to enjoy your morning tea or coffee and a bowl of yogurt and fruit.

 shop all bistro sets